 The Revolutionary War granted the United States of America independence from British rule, and after their defeat, a majority of British citizens returned to England.
 However, the Loyalists who remained willingly, and even those who were in captivity, found themselves to be a minority amongst the newly-established United States citizens; a dynamic that created opportunities for the exploitation of the remaining British loyalists.

-British loyalists, both freed, as well as in captivity, were robbed of their lands and possessions, many times without reason or sound justification.
+British loyalists, both free, as well as in captivity, were robbed of their lands and possessions, many times without reason or sound justification.
 The authors of the Treaty of Paris delineated their democratic principles from the pre-existing behaviors of the British Monarchy and, as a result, all land unlawfully seized from British Loyalists was ordered to be returned.
-In addition, all prisoners (both British and American) were ordered to be set free and allowed safe return to their respective homelands.
+In addition, all prisoners (both British and American) were ordered to be set free and allowed a safe return to their respective homelands.

 Finally, the Treaty of Paris instructed that all lawful debt be collected in a fair and just manner, regardless of the nationality of the debt holder.
 Both British and American citizens were treated equally.